SvenVw/fdm/fdm-rvo/README.md

   // Fetch local fields from your backend API const localFields = await fetchLocalFieldsApi(farmId, principalId);

-  const reconciliationResults = compareFields(localFields, rvoFields);
+  const rvoImportReviewResults = compareFields(localFields, rvoFields);
-  return reconciliationResults;
+  return rvoImportReviewResults;
 };

 // To apply changes, you would send the user's decisions to a backend API endpoint